Undergraduate International Travel Policy

 Columbia University Global Travel

-Review current travel risks, alerts and warnings for the region you are traveling to, register your itinerary with the University’s ISOS travel registry system, and stay connected with Columbia’s emergency response team.
+Review current travel risks, alerts and warnings for the region you are traveling to, register your itinerary with the University’s Crisis24 travel registry, and stay connected with Columbia’s emergency response team.

 Emergencies